 So unbeknownst to me, it is pronounced garlic “sk-ape” not “sk-ape-ee”.
 A sk-ap-ee pesto sounds about as appetising as a bowl full of punches.
 Garlic scapes are the first harvest of the garlic plant (the second being the garlic bulbs themselves) and offer a flavour that resembles scallions and garlic combined.
 Yum!

 “Garlic scapes, a member of the allium family, have similar health properties to garlic itself.
 Current research strongly supports the role of garlic in enhancing immune function and improving health.”

 Garlic scapes are best enjoyed mid-June, just in time for summer.
 Our CSA (Community Supported Agriculture) fruit and vegetable box takes the thinking out of seasonal eating, and this month garlic scapes are on the menu.
 Aside from pesto, other ways to enjoy garlic scapes include sautéing them with garlic and olive oil, adding to Asian dishes in place of scallions (green onions), or simply grilling or pickling them.
 Garlic scape pesto is a favourite way to use this abundant crop.
 By sautéing the scapes beforehand it helps to lessen the sharp garlic taste, though some people may prefer to use raw garlic scapes.

-12 cremini mushrooms or 4 large portabello mushrooms
+- 12 cremini mushrooms organic (or 4 large portobello)